Statue of Liberty: Renovation and rededication (1982–2000)

 In 1984, the statue was closed to the public for the duration of the renovation.
 Workers erected the world's largest free-standing scaffold, which obscured the statue from view.
 Liquid nitrogen was used to remove layers of paint that had been applied to the interior of the copper skin over decades, leaving two layers of coal tar, originally applied to plug leaks and prevent corrosion.
 Blasting with baking soda powder removed the tar without further damaging the copper.
 The restorers' work was hampered by the asbestos-based substance that Bartholdi had used—ineffectively, as inspections showed—to prevent galvanic corrosion.
 Workers within the statue had to wear protective gear, dubbed "Moon suits", with self-contained breathing circuits.
 Larger holes in the copper skin were repaired, and new copper was added where necessary.
 The replacement skin was taken from a copper rooftop at Bell Labs, which had a patina that closely resembled the statue's; in exchange, the laboratory was provided some of the old copper skin for testing.
 The torch, found to have been leaking water since the 1916 alterations, was replaced with an exact replica of Bartholdi's unaltered torch.
 Consideration was given to replacing the arm and shoulder; the National Park Service insisted that they be repaired instead.
 The original torch was removed and replaced in 1986 with the current one, whose flame is covered in 24-karat gold.
 The torch reflects the Sun's rays in daytime and is lighted by floodlights at night.

 The entire puddled iron armature designed by Gustave Eiffel was replaced.
 Low-carbon corrosion-resistant stainless steel bars that now hold the staples next to the skin are made of Ferralium, an alloy that bends slightly and returns to its original shape as the statue moves.
 To prevent the ray and arm making contact, the ray was realigned by several degrees.
 The lighting was again replaced—night-time illumination subsequently came from metal-halide lamps that send beams of light to particular parts of the pedestal or statue, showing off various details.
 Access to the pedestal, which had been through a nondescript entrance built in the 1960s, was renovated to create a wide opening framed by a set of monumental bronze doors with designs symbolic of the renovation.
-A modern elevator was installed, allowing handicapped access to the observation area of the pedestal.
+A modern elevator was installed, allowing disability access to the observation area of the pedestal.
 An emergency elevator was installed within the statue, reaching up to the level of the shoulder.